-The state standards for cold water (2A) streams ($\leq 10 \text{ mg/L}$) and warm water (2B) streams ($\leq 30 \text{ mg/L}$) were used to calculate the duration curve (Figures 21a-i).
+The state standards for cold water (2A) streams (≤10 mg/L) and warm water (2B) streams (≤30 mg/L) were used to calculate the duration curve (Figures 21a-i).
 These standards apply from April through September; however, data shown here includes the entire monitoring season which goes from snowmelt (mid-March) through November 1st.

-Exceedances of the standard load for TSS in 2022 occurred during all flow regimes.
-Much of the field season was during a drought or extreme drought so most samples were collected during low flow or dry conditions.
-Exceedances during those regimes are historically atypical, but were common in 2022, much like in 2021 (similar low water level conditions).
-Higher levels of TSS are expected during those flow regimes due to increases in runoff from impervious surfaces and agricultural fields during rain events, as well as bank erosion when water levels and flow rates increase.
+Exceedances of the standard load for TSS in 2023 occurred during all flow regimes.
+Much of the field season was during another drought so a lot of the samples were collected during low flow or dry conditions.
+Exceedances during those regimes are historically atypical, but were common in 2023, much like in past years.